jkranabetter/ArduinoEntertainmentSystem/README.md

 The sketch creates and modifies variables here during runtime.
 The VGAX library implements a frame buffer with the SRAM that takes up 1800Kb, this leaves 200Kb for the rest of the program to run so programs must be as efficient as possible to avoid unpredictable behavior.
 EEPROM: Long term variables (such as high score) can be stored here as the EEPROM is non volatile and may be written to during runtime unlike Flash.

-## VGA Shield PCB
-The shield was designed using Fritzing.
-All the chip components are 1206 size, and JST connectors are used for board to case connections.
-All footprints were found in the fritzing library or online.

 ![Screenshot](digibird.jpg)

 ## DigiBird Game Operation